MOTHERLANDS: The Ties that Strangle

 When opportunity knocked, James believed he had the chance to get both his family life and his business, back in order.

-The day she arrived, the robust woman brushed past Ethel, ushering her two fresh-scrubbed children into the Taylor’s smart white two-storey house, and sizing up the Taylor brood in her wake.
+The day she arrived, the robust woman brushed past Ethel, ushering her two fresh-scrubbed children into the Taylor’s smart Victorian two-storey terraced house, and sizing up the her new husband’s brood in her wake.
 Ethel watched as this midwife formalised her social position, attaining respectability with a capital ‘R’ in the neighbours’ eyes.
 Next her Liverpool accent was replaced by overdone ‘hoity-toity’ cadences.

-I’ve had elocution lessons; she can’t even speak the King’s English.
+I’ve had elocution lessons; the woman can’t even speak the King’s English.
 She thinks she’s better than us.

-‘I’m sure she’ll agree, it’s much better for her to practice her home-making skills.
-Then, as added persuasion, she said to Father, ‘At least until I have my own work situation sorted.
-Speak to the girl.’
+‘I’m sure she’ll agree,’ Annie announced to Father that evening, ‘it’s much better for Ethel to practice her home-making skills.’
+Then, as added persuasion, she said, ‘At least until I have my own work situation sorted.
+Speak to the girl, James.’

-In exasperation, Ethel’s elder brother Charlie seized his independence.
-Now he stayed away longer than before.
+In exasperation at the home situation, Charlie stayed away longer than before.
 ‘Sorry to do this to you, Sis.’
 He hugged her to him and kissed her cheek.
-‘I’ve signed up as a deckhand.
+‘I’ve signed up down on the port.
 You know I’ve always wanted to work on the boats, like Grandfather Ashworth.’
 Their grandfather had been a leader in the port, a respected river pilot on the Mersey.
 ‘And…try not to answer back so much.
 Just stay out of her way while I’m gone.’

 Ethel endured the domestic situation, comforting herself with thoughts of Charlie’s next visit.
 She imagined his lively step, his tall, golden presence bounding through the doorway, with arms outstretched to give her a hug and twirl her in the air.
 She marveled at the way he brushed off Annie’s demands.